fzarasp/RRC_on_BPSK_QPSK/README.md

   - Scatter plots

-In the "REPORT" repo you can find the a review of codes and details along with plots.
+In the "REPORT" directory you can find the a review of codes and details along with plots.